 One might say that society over there is comprised not of a federation, not of a centralized authority structure, but more like a loose confederation, a voluntary union, often ad hoc in nature, of uniquely talented individuals – as each of us is – who come together at times for the greater good, but, in the main, are dedicated to the proposition of reflecting God’s glory on an individual level, of manifesting the one-of-a-kind “inner riches,” of simply learning to enjoy one's existence -- which is not that easy -- and is what “made in the image” is all about.

-Cults know nothing of this sacred personhood and individualization -- for them, it's all group initiative, and therefore take us in exactly the wrong direction, far afield, as per God’s individualized plan for each of us.
+Cults know nothing of this sacred personhood and individualization -- for them, it's all group initiative, with the hierarchy leading the group, of course -- and therefore any form of cultism takes us in exactly the wrong direction, far afield, as per God’s individualized plan for each of us.

 But wait.
 There's another supremely sorrowful reason to avoid the cults.
 In that darkened frame of mind, you will never find, or get to be with, your true mate, your eternal love.
 Just ask Christine: